mht83/FileTimeBasedCleaner/README.md

 `Enter the age limit (days hours minutes): 0 2 30`

 This will delete all files and directories older than 2 hours and 30 minutes in the specified path.

+## Warning
+This tool performs deletions of files and directories.
+Please use it with caution and ensure that you have appropriate backups before running it on important data.

+## Contributing
+Contributions to CppStringJoiner are welcome.
+Please feel free to fork the repository, make improvements, and submit pull requests.

+## Contact
+If you have any questions, suggestions, or contributions, please open an issue in the repository.

+## Author
+- mht83